Q-Force: Critical reception

 On Rotten Tomatoes it has a 33% rating with an average rating of 3.40/10, based on 13 reviews.
 The website's critics consensus reads, "Q-Forces heart is in the right place, but dated stereotypes and a general lack of humor make this animated action adventure fall flat."
 Metacritic gave it a score of 45 out of 100 based on 7 critics, indicating "mixed or average reviews".

 B.L.
 Panther of The Spool described the show as "splendidly queer" and praised the show for its ability to "sketch sex and desire as an integral part of queerness," but criticized it for showing "queer culture" only as defined by cisgender White gay people, and its attempt to "force acceptance and assimilation" as something that is important to the show's characters, and hoped the show would improve in future seasons.
 Mika A. Epstein of LezWatch.TV said that one of her favorite things about the show is that "they let us know the actor pronouns are the same as their characters."
 Tariq Raouf of the San Francisco Chronicle was more critical, arguing that the series feels "like a mockery of LGBTQ people" despite its creative team and cast, stating that the show tries "too hard to be hip, queer and fun," making it somewhat offensive and "stale."
 Reuben Baron of Comic Book Resources gave a similar assessment, describing the show as "disappointingly unfunny," and said the show has the sense that "it's coming out 10 years later than it should have."
 He also called the characters themselves a "mixed bag," and concluded the story is "watchable but mediocre."
-Farid-ul-Haq of The Geekiary said the show would be better if it aired in the early 2000s.
-He also criticized the inclusion of Buck's character.